Where to Get Books:

 Weights: 25 to 40 pounds, for pressing the book flat while the glue dries.
 I use hex dumbbells because they're easy to move and they don't roll, but any heavy object will work.

 Top slab: a flat, smooth, and sturdy surface for distributing weight evenly across the whole book while the glue is drying.
-Anything strong and flat will work, but I use thick acrylic sheets, (gotten out of Tap Plastic's scrap bin for a few bucks) so I can see through the slab to inspect the book as it's drying, and because the glue won't stick to the slick surface.
+Anything strong and flat will work, but I use thick acrylic sheets (gotten out of Tap Plastic's scrap bin for a few bucks) for two reasons: 1) I can see through the slab to inspect the book as its drying; and 2) because the glue won't stick to the slick surface.

 Ruler: one with a cork back will keep it from slipping while you cut.

 Thin plastic sheets: they separate everything you don't want to glue together.
-When starting out, you can use plastic wrap instead.
+You can also use plastic wrap.

 Scissors: any kind.